David Twohy

 David Neil Twohy (/ˈtuːi/ TOO-ee; born October 18, 1955) is an American film director and screenwriter.
+He is known for working on science fiction-action films, most notably The Chronicles of Riddick series.

-Early life
+Early life and education

 Twohy was born in Los Angeles County, California.
+Attended Palos Verdes High School.
 He attended college at California State University, Long Beach, graduating with a degree in radio/television/film.

 Career

-His most notable filmmaking credits have been writing The Fugitive, Waterworld, and GI Jane, but he is mostly known for writing and directing The Arrival and, with the exception of Pitch Black which he simply co-wrote, most entries in Chronicles of Riddick.
+His most notable filmmaking credits have been writing The Fugitive, Waterworld, and GI Jane, but he is mostly known for writing and directing The Arrival and most entries in the Chronicles of Riddick franchise.

 He has a cameo in Below as the British captain of the rescue ship.

-Riddick: Furya, the fourth installment of Pitch Black was announced in February 2023.
+Riddick: Furya, the fourth installment of The Chronicles of Riddick was announced in February 2023.
 Twohy has written the script and will direct the film.